jkrogager/VoigtFit/docs/documentation.rst

   *velocity* : if this keyword is included, the first argument (or z=) will be interpreted as a velocity offset relative to *z_sys*.

+  *thermal* : if this keyword is present, the given parameter will be tied to a `thermal broadening model`_.

+.. _thermal broadening model: `thermal model`_

 .. topic:: Example